slawekradzyminski/awesome-testing.com/_posts/2025-11-27-agentic-testing-the-new-testing-approach.md

 Most of us still think about testing through the classic pyramid: lots of cheap checks at the bottom, fewer expensive ones at the top.
 At the base, you have static checks and compilation.
 This is where AI already helps set up linters, configure sensible rules, and wire them into your editor so they act as a fast feedback loop while you type, rather than as a noisy afterthought in CI.

-A step up, at the unit level, AI makes it much easier to work in a TDD-ish way.
+A step up, at the unit level, AI makes it much easier to work in a [TDD-ish](https://www.awesome-testing.com/2025/10/test-driven-ai-development-tdaid) way.
 You describe the behaviour you want, and the agent can sketch out test cases, propose edge conditions and turn them into executable tests.
 It’s surprisingly good at nudging you towards effective tests instead of a pile of trivial “assert true” noise.

 Higher up, around the API layer, you can hand the agent your OpenAPI spec or docs and ask it to actually hit the service.
 It can sit in a terminal and drive `curl` commands, try different payloads, inspect responses and tell you where the behaviour diverges from the documentation.

 At the top, on the UI side, the same idea applies but with a browser.
-Give the agent Playwright MCP or Chrome DevTools MCP as tools and it can open your app, click through flows, fill forms and report what it sees.
+Give the agent [Playwright MCP](https://www.awesome-testing.com/2025/07/playwright-mcp) or [Chrome DevTools MCP](https://www.awesome-testing.com/2025/09/chrome-devtools-mcp) as tools and it can open your app, click through flows, fill forms and report what it sees.

 In other words, the pyramid stays the same, but AI is already quietly embedded at every level, from linters through TDD to API and UI checks.
 Agentic testing is just the next step: instead of asking AI to help us write tests, we start letting it run them.

 ## Coding agents are already testing agents in disguise

 Most marketing around Claude Code, Codex, Cursor, Copilot and the other top tools still frames them as coding assistants.
-They sit in your editor, suggest snippets, write boilerplate and occasionally generate half a feature.
+They sit in your editor/CLI and suggest snippets, write boilerplate and occasionally generate half a feature.
 But if you actually use them day to day, you quickly notice something else: they’re weirdly good at general computer work, not just code.

 ![Coding agents are already testing agents in disguise](/images/blog/oroszadobe.png)